-After long walk you can take the yellow M1 underground right back to Elizabeth Square.
-This historical line is the oldest subway in the continental Europe and it’s definitely another must-see attraction in Budapest.
+After a long walk, you can take the yellow M1 underground right back to Elizabeth Square.
+This historical line is the oldest subway in continental Europe and it’s definitely another must-see attraction in Budapest.

 7. Buy some souvenirs at the Central Market Hall.